XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/combat.md

 ### Does retreating a doll during battle/skirmish have an effect on affection points?

 > Nope.
 They ONLY lose some if they or other dolls in the group died during mob battles.
-And auto-battles DO NOT decrease/affect^(w/e the case may be) affection points.
+And auto-battles DO NOT decrease/affect^(w/e the case may be)^ affection points.

 @ Clarify